-The world of online dating gives you the amazing opportunity to rise above the local pool of single people, and to zoom around the globe.
-You can create a list of “must haves” because you’ll now be starting with a pool of millions of daters, rather than a few thousand or hundred.
+The world of online dating gives you the opportunity to rise above the local pool of single people, and to zoom around the globe.
 The common side effect of this process is that you’re introduced to a person who lives outside your immediate area – sometimes the person is hundreds of miles away or more.

 I spend a lot of time talking to single people about their search for a relationship, and it’s not uncommon to hear this interesting statement, “Yes, she was awesome, but she lived too far away.”

 Really?
 How awesome was she?
 Was she the “I want to live with her, love her, have children with her, share my entire life with her” awesome?
-How far away did she have to live to have you forgo on that chance of a life of loving happiness?
+How far away did she live that you passed on the chance of a life of loving happiness?

 There’s no question that traveling to meet, date, and start a relationship with a romantic partner is difficult.
 There are few things in life that turn us upside down like moving to another town.
 But, depending on where you live, insisting that you will never leave may have a powerful effect on your chances of finding love.
 I’ll take my own hometown — Hartselle, AL. Hartselle has a population of approximately 14,000 people.
 Doing a little rough math, I end up with 81 women between the ages of 30 and 40.
 How many of them are single?
 Probably less than 20.
 I can promise you that layering on just a couple of dimensions of compatibility will mean the chances of any of these 20 women being right for me is very, very small.
 (I probably dated all 20 of them before, anyway.)